A custom wooden grain door with a curved lite kit.

 Step 2: Mask off the Aluminum Perimeter.

-Note: This procedure describes the removal of the existing clear coat.
+Note: This procedure describes removing the existing clear coat.
 You should NOT remove the underlying stain.

 1. Remove the door from its frame.
 Then, remove all hardware and glass.